Countries hosting Afghan refugees

 Iran

-According to the United Nations High Commissioner for Refugees, there are about 780,000 Afghan nationals on Iranian soil and it has asked its officials to shut down all Afghans arriving at border checkpoints.
+According to the United Nations High Commissioner for Refugees, there are about 780,000 Afghan nationals on Iranian soil and it has asked its authorities to prevent all Afghans from reaching border checkpoints.

 Turkey

-Turkey, which already has 3.6 million registered Syrian refugees and some 320,000 additional citizens, has long been concerned about a possible wave of Afghan migrants from Iran.
+Turkey, which already has 3.6 million registered Syrian refugees and some 320,000 new citizens, has long been concerned about a possible wave of Afghan migrants from Iran.

 Turkish President Recep Tayyip Erdogan has vowed to build a wall on the Iranian border after hundreds of Afghans arrived in the country in recent weeks.